jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

   the test passes

-I have to call a :ref:`function<functions>` with the same number of inputs its definition expects
+I have to call a :ref:`function<what is a function?>` with the same number of inputs its definition expects

 ----